ethpandaops/ethereum-package/README.md

 ## Configuration

-To configure the package behaviour, you can modify your `network_params.json` file.
-The full JSON schema that can be passed in is as follows with the defaults provided:
+To configure the package behaviour, you can modify your `network_params.yaml` file.
+The full YAML schema that can be passed in is as follows with the defaults provided:

 <details>
     <summary>Click to show all configuration options</summary>